davidehosein/Lung-Cancer-Image-Classification/README.md

-# Lung-Caner-Image-Classification
+# Lung-Cancer-Image-Classification

-To predict if someone could have lung cancer based on X-Ray images, using machine learning models.
+Problem Statement: To create machine learning models to detect if someone could have lung cancer using X-Ray images.

+To view the project, open "lung_cancer_image_classification.ipynb".